MikePacey/Lancaster-HEC/docs/filestore.rst

 **The folder path**: The path is the series of subfolders required to navigate the tree to the required subdirectory.

-The command to connect to a folder on luna is then:
+The command to connect to a folder on Luna is then:

 .. code-block:: console